DanEinstein/DanEinstein/Readme.md

 ## 🧠 About Me

 I’m a highly motivated and self-taught developer with a deep interest in solving real-world problems using technology.
-My focus lies in building scalable web applications, working with modern frontend frameworks, and using Python to power intelligent systems.
+My focus lies in building scalable web applications, working with modern frontend frameworks, and using Python to power intelligent systems.I have recently enrolled in the power learn project which is a 16 week software engineering program.
+I also have interest in the evolving world of AI and believe that AI is a tool for helping programmers to come up with new and better systems that will help in solving alot of problems that we have in education, healthcare, agriculture and so on

 - 🔭 Currently working on **EXAECHO** — a CBC-aligned platform that generates smart past papers for learners.
 - 🌱 Learning Full-Stack Development using **React.js + Python (Flask/FastAPI)**.